OBCZ/KMMTemplate/shared/src/commonMain/resources/README.txt

     - SVGs
     - Colors
     - Dimens (Android DP and iOS PT are supposed to be equal)
-- TODO PNGs are not decided on yet
 - TODO App icon is not decided on yet